pooncs/learn_cv_with_cpp/Module_04/ex09_stereo_rectification/readme.md

 2. Use `cv::stereoRectify` to align epipolar lines horizontally.
 3. Compute Undistort+Rectify maps.

+## Analogy: The Binoculars Alignment
+*   **Stereo Vision:** You have two eyes (cameras).
+*   **The Problem:** If one eye looks slightly up and the other looks slightly down (squinting), it's incredibly hard to match images.
+"Is that tree in my left eye the same as the one in my right eye?"
+You have to search everywhere.
+*   **Rectification:** It's like mechanically locking both eyes to look perfectly straight ahead, parallel to each other.
+*   **The Benefit:** Now, to find the match for a pixel in the left eye, you just have to scan the **same horizontal row** in the right eye.
+You never have to look up or down.
+This makes depth calculation 100x faster.

 ## Practical Motivation
 Stereo matching algorithms (Block Matching) assume rectified images where corresponding points lie on the same scanline ($y_L = y_R$).